tangentyh/notes-of-tan/docs/backend/java/javaIO.md

      - cancelled-key set — the set of keys that have been cancelled (`SelectableChannel::close` or `SelectionKey::cancel`) but whose channels have not yet been deregistered, not directly accessible; removed from the key set during selection operations
    - selection — during which keys may be added to and removed from a selector's selected-key set and may be removed from its key and cancelled-key sets
      - step
-       1. empty cancelled-key set itself and from key set
+       1. empty cancelled-key set, itself and from key set
        1. OS queried for an update as to the readiness of each remaining channel, if ready, add to selected-key set and its ready-operation set overwritten if newly add otherwise merged
        1. keys added to the cancelled-key set during the process are as step 1
      - `abstract int select()` — blocking